220.127.116.11.3 The Tick Labels Tab

 This option uses a data set as the source of the tick labels.
 A data set can be selected from any worksheet in the project by typing it in or selecting it from the Data set combination box (for example, [Book1]Sheet1!C).
 For each major tick label, Origin checks what the tick label value of numeric type would be (using the settings on the Scale tab).
 It then uses that numeric value as a row number, and displays the cell value in the selected data set at that row number for the tick label.

-Displays tick labels in 24-hour clock format, with hour:minute:second:fraction-of-second separated by semicolons.
+Displays tick labels in 24-hour clock format, with hour:minute:second.fractions-of-second.

 ||Displays tick labels as calendar-accurate date values.

 Displays tick labels as month values.
 This option accepts numeric or text data set values.

 Displays tick labels as days of the week.